 It hasn’t been an easy road, but this is the final stretch.

 Sleeping in the third trimester can be extremely difficult.
 Getting comfortable in general is tough, so this can make sleeping a major challenge.

 Everyone is telling you to “get sleep while you still can!”
 If they only knew what an impossible task this is.

-- If you’re not using a pregnancy pillow yet, you really should be.
-It helps a TON in getting comfortable in a position you’re not used to sleeping in.
+- Use a pregnancy pillow.
+It helps a TON with getting comfortable in a position you’re not used to sleeping in.
 It also supports your back/belly in all the right places.

 - Take a warm bath before bed.
-This helps soothe your aching muscles, and calm your body down after a long day.
+This helps soothe your aching muscles, and calm your body down after a long day of baby growin’.

 - Drink some hot tea.
 Pregnancy tea is great, or any other decaf teas that you prefer.

 - Try to avoid drinking too much water before bed.
 I know I just told you to drink tea, but try to keep the fluids to a minimum later in the night.
 This will help with the constant need to go pee.
 If you are finally able to get comfortable enough to fall asleep, only to have to get up and go pee, you will not be a happy camper.

 - Diffuse some essential oils.
 These can help with calming down and relaxing your body.
-Make sure you’re using pregnancy-safe oils though!
+Just make sure you’re using pregnancy-safe oils.
 Here’s a helpful article on using essential oils during pregnancy.

 PREPARING FOR MATERNITY LEAVE